Senza nuvole

-Senza nuvole is Alessandra Amoroso's first studio album.
-Released on September 25, 2009, it consists of ten tracks recorded in the spring and summer 2009.
+Senza nuvole is the debut studio album by Italian singer Alessandra Amoroso.
+It was released on September 25, 2009 by Sony Music Italy.
+The album consists of ten tracks recorded in the spring and summer 2009.
 The album was certified triple platinum by the Federation of the Italian Music Industry.

 The album

 The formalization of the album's release dates back to July 31, 2009.
 The disc is composed of ten tracks recorded in the summer 2009 implemented with an eleventh download able tracks from the album iTunes.
 In addition to the normal version, there is a limited edition of the album with a DVD, entitled A day with Alessandra.
 Moreover, even for those who buy the version with only the CD, there's the possibility to subscribe to the opendisc and thus have access to a range of tools, artwork, photographs and news previews.
 Moreover, members of the opendisc could participate in a competition for a place to Limelight, in Milan, where Alessandra has submitted the album on October 8.

 Beginning Thursday September 17, the songs of Senza nuvole could be heard thanks to an initiative of MTV, which published the daily songs from the album on their site.
 From the September 24 the entire album was in streaming on the same site.

 The album debuted at number one in the fimi charts, and remained in that position for four weeks.
 On October 6 Senza nuvole won the first platinum disc.

 The second single from the album is the title trackSenza nuvole.